Frequently Asked Questions

 You will be given your course book on the first day of your scheduled class.
 Please note that the Alliance provides one book for each main level (1 to 5), each of the first four books covering the four sublevels a, b, c and d.
 Each book comes with a CD of the dialogues you listen to during the class.
 Take care of your book as you will have to buy a replacement if you lose it.

-Generally, for group classes no. But if an equivalent course is available in which places are still available then we will consider the request.
-If granted there will be an admin fee of £25.
+If an equivalent course is available in which places are still available then we will consider the request.
+If granted there will be an admin fee of £35.